 4. Perform Perineal Massage

-Perineal massage is shown in many clinical studies to reduce your chance of tearing during birth.
+Perineal massage (also known as perineum massage) is shown in many clinical studies to reduce your chance of tearing during birth.
 It involves massaging the area between your vagina and bottom to prepare for childbirth.

 From the 35th week, start massaging your perineum using perineal massage oils to make the vaginal tissue more elastic and flexible.
-There are a number of excellent plant oils – almond-, olive- and coconut oil among others which you can use for the massage.
+There are a number of excellent plant oils including almond oil-, olive- and coconut oil among others which you can use for the massage.

 5. Have Confidence in your Midwife or Doula